-Markus Gabriel is an internationally acclaimed philosopher.
-He holds the Chair in Epistemology, Modern, and Contemporary Philosophy at the University of Bonn and is the Director of the Center for Science and Thought as well as Chairman of the International Centre for Philosophy NRW.
-Gabriel has been awarded numerous prizes, fellowships, and visiting professorships.
+Markus is an internationally acclaimed philosopher and holds the Chair in Epistemology, Modern and Contemporary Philosophy at the University of Bonn.
+He is the Director of the Center for Science and Thought as well as Chairman of the International Centre for Philosophy NRW.
+He has been awarded numerous prizes, fellowships, and visiting professorships.
 His books have been translated into many languages.
-At THE NEW INSTITUTE, he will work on the programme “The Foundation of Value and Values”.

 What gives you hope?

 The possibility of moral progress, i.e., of the systematic and rational improvement of the conditions of humanity’s coexistence on our beautiful planet.

 How does change happen?

 By way of sudden crises and our equally sudden realization that we need new tools to regain control under ultimately uncontrollable conditions of complex socio-economic interactions.

 I firmly believe that our planet is the only place available for human intelligent life to continue existing.
 We need to begin to take care of our habitat and overcome our dangerous tendency to believe that we are the masters of nature.
 We are part of our planet and will never be able to transcend this part of the human condition.